winneylee/california-wildfires/README.md

 - Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
 - Description of how the model was trained (or retrained, if the team is using an existing model)
-- Description and explanation of model's confusion matrix, including final accuracy score
-- Confusion matrix is also known as "error-matrix".
+- Description and explanation of model's confusion matrix, including final accuracy score Confusion matrix is also known as "error-matrix".
 It is the most commonly used option to report the outcome of your model of N-class classification problem.
 Classification problem is a teask that requires the use of machine learning algorithms that learn how to assign a class lable to examples from the problem demain.
-The final loss is 79% and accuracy is 87%.
+For the model we chose(Multiple Neuron Neural Network), there is no need confusion matrix analysis.